 Approach to Sanctions

-Sanctions are punitive actions that can be applied to an individual on the Register or an Organisational Member thereof, and/or threaten the integrity of the Register, act in such a way as to be seen to be in contravention of the conditions of membership, or act in such a way that is perceived to be contrary to public interest.
+Sanctions are actions that can be applied to an individual, on the Register or an Organisational Member thereof, who act in such a way as to be seen to be in contravention of the conditions of membership, act in such a way that is perceived to be contrary to public interest, and/or threaten the integrity of the Register.